 Traditional indoor lighting typically produces insufficient intensity and an excessively yellow hue to provide the same refreshing effect as natural morning light.
 At the same time, the light is often too intense and too blue to allow the body to enter its natural relaxation phase in the afternoon.

 HCL can produce light with varying intensity and colour temperatures.
 The light is programmed to automatically adjust this throughout the day, to provide the best possible lighting conditions for waking and focusing, and for rest and relaxation.

 The optimal light curve throughout a day in a classroom is not quite the same as in a nursing home, or in a factory where employees work shifts.

 Adapted lighting helps give students and teachers more energy, better concentration and an increased sense of mastery.
-See more about our teaching building solutions here; Schools
+See more about our solutions in educational establishment; Schools